 Cocktail Hour

 Will you be doing photos during cocktail hour, or will you be able to enjoy and mingle with your guests?
-If photos are needed during this time, work with your photographer to devise a game plan on how to get all your desired shots and still be ready for your big introduction.
+Work with your photographer on a game plan to get photos completed before its time for introductions. introduction.

-If your dress needs to be bustled, build in time to have that done.
-Our Tiffany Ballroom wedding coordinators are well versed at many bustle styles, but it’s helpful if a wedding party member attends your final fitting with you to learn the specifics.
+Plan time for your dress to be bustled.
+You should know the basics idea of how your bustle works.
+Our Tiffany Ballroom wedding coordinators know many bustle styles, but it’s helpful if a wedding party member attends your final fitting with you to learn the specifics.

-Once guests are seated, your DJ/MC will typically welcome guests and go right into the introductions of the wedding party.
-You can decide whether you want your wedding party to be introduced as pairs, or as one big group.
+Your DJ/MC will welcome guests and go right into the introductions of the wedding party.
+Do you want your wedding wedding party to be introduced as pairs, or as one big group?
 This is the time for them to amp up the party and get the crowd excited for your big debut.

-As you and your spouse are introduced to your guests, you will transition right into your 1st Dance.
+You will transition right into your 1st Dance once you enter.
 At the Tiffany Ballroom, your Head Server is there to guide your wedding party into place and to seamlessly take your bouquet as you prepare for your first dance.
 For your first dance, make sure you talk to your DJ if you want to cut the song a bit short or bow out part way through the song.

 After your first dance will be the perfect time for welcome speeches and toasts.
 Keeping these short and sweet will be something your guests appreciate.
 Having an idea of how long each speech will be, and what order they will speak is helpful information for your caterer.